 Enterprise resource planning (ERP) software can offer a lot of value and utility for your business.
 However, implementation can come with a number of mistakes and missteps.
-At best, these can cost you time and money.
+At best, this can cost you time and money.
 At worst, it can leave you with an ERP system that doesn’t support your needs and requirements.
 We have identified some of the most common errors and mistakes, as well as how to avoid making them in the first place.

 Failure to Define Requirements

 One of the most common issues is investing in an ERP system without first drilling down into your own requirements.
 This can leave you with an ERP software suite that offers limited benefits, or no benefits at all.
 Realize that you often cannot simply automate existing business processes.
 Instead, you need to understand the requirements within those processes and then improve them so that you can actually improve whatever it is that you’re trying to automate.

 Lack of Change Management